kadena-io/pact/docs/en/pact-reference.md

 #### Importing module code or implementing interfaces at a namespace

-Modules my be imported at a namespace, and interfaces my be implemented in a similar way:
+Modules my be imported at a namespace, and interfaces my be implemented in a similar way.
+This allows the user to work with members of a namespace in a much less verbose and cumbersome way.

 ```lisp